Cosmic39/cosmic39/README.md

 # 👋 Hey there!
-I'm Cosmic
+I'm Shubham Shashank Singh

-> "Loose?
-I don't loose.
-I win.
-That's my job.
-That's what I do."

 I'm a **Cybersecurity & AI enthusiast** on a mission to create powerful, intelligent tools and innovative software.
 From **Jarvis.py** to custom OS projects, I love building tech that actually does something epic.

 ---